dxw-wordpress-plugins/mirror-wordpress-plugins/README.md

 act -j mirror-gitlab-plugins --secret-file .env --container-architecture linux/amd64
 ```

-NOTE: if you don't set `DRY_RUN=true`, this will actually start the mirroring process off for real, and there are over 700 plugins to be mirrored!
+NOTE: if you don't set `DRY_RUN_MIRROR=true`, this will actually start the mirroring process off for real, and there are over 700 plugins to be mirrored!
 If you mean to do this (e.g. to test against a small batch of real data) you may want to tweak lines 58 & 60 of the `mirror-plugins` script to reduce that number, e.g.:

 ```
 projects = Gitlab.group_projects(ENV['GITLAB_WORDPRESS_PLUGINS_GROUP_ID'], per_page: 10)